Introduction to World Gaming Industry

 Nevada and International Gaming Jurisdictions

-As mentioned in my state-by-state blog series about this U.S. state, specifically Nevada Slot Machine Casino Gambling, Nevada’s regulatory framework has developed a reputation around the globe as the leader through its 80-year history and long-standing contributions.
+As mentioned, Nevada’s regulatory framework has developed a reputation around the globe as the leader through its 80-year history and long-standing contributions.

 Legislative and government leaders, gaming commissioners, board members, and dedicated employees have made these contributions.
 Further contributions came from gaming lawyers, accountants, advisors, and members of the academic community who have challenged the system with continued new ideas.

 At the end of 2011, for example, Nevada was the first U.S. state to have gaming regulations in place for Internet poker play despite online poker play being against U.S. law.
-This was indicative of Nevada gearing up for if and when federal lawmakers eventually approving legislation removing these barriers.
+This was indicative of Nevada gearing up for if/when federal lawmakers eventually approving legislation removing these barriers.

 In the leading up to these new regulations from 2011, Nevada received attention for its leadership role for doing so, with one gambling conference in Las Vegas referring to Nevada as “the gold standard of gaming regulation.”